saeed51100/machine-learning/forex-prediction/classification/project_chatgpt/readme_project.txt

     - Minimum 3-hour spacing between consecutive reversals

     This produces high-confidence trend reversal points where meaningful directional changes occur.
+12- Our goal is to reproduce the 'Label' column for unseen data.

 # --------------------------
 Features and hyperparameters (must be used)
 # --------------------------